pingcap/docs/tidb-cloud/serverless-external-storage.md

 2. Use your AWS account ID or account alias, and your IAM user name and password to sign in to [the IAM console](https://console.aws.amazon.com/iam).

 3. Create an access key.
-For more details, see [creating an access key for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
+For more information, see [creating an access key for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

 > **Note:**
 >